How to make a plan: step by step for everything from one day to all life

 3. Prioritize

-For one more time, you need to listen to yourself and your potential and capacities at the moment.
-Your plan isn’t engraved on stone.
-You’re free to change it.
 If we talk about a plan for a team, you will need to discuss it with people who will be involved.
-You need to ensure everyone feels alright with their role and the scope of the job they will need to accomplish.
+Ensure everyone feels alright with their role and the scope of the job they will need to accomplish.

-When you create a plan for a team, don’t entrust the hardest tasks to the toughest person.
+When you create a plan for a team, don't entrust only the hardest tasks to the toughest person.
 Give them something to rest a bit too.

 4. Use time management techniques